Cecil Wilson (bishop of Bunbury): Early life and family

-Wilson was born at Canonbury in London, the youngest son of Alexander Wilson.
-He was educated at Tonbridge School, and went up to Jesus College, Cambridge, graduating Bachelor of Arts in divinity in 1882 and Master of Arts in 1885.
+Wilson was born at Canonbury in London, the youngest son of stockbroker Alexander Wilson and his wife Caroline (née Pitman).
+The family moved from Islington to Beckenham in Kent in 1873 and Wilson, like two of his older brothers, was educated at Tonbridge School.
+He played cricket in the school XI between 1877 and 1879, captaining the team in his final year at school, before going up to Jesus College, Cambridge.
+He graduated with a Bachelor of Arts in divinity in 1883 and Master of Arts in 1886.

 On 1 February 1899, Wilson married Alice Ethel Julius, the second daughter of Bishop Julius, at ChristChurch Cathedral.
+The couple had two daughters.